Dspatharakis/kubernetes-and-metrics/README.md

 For kubernetes cluster creation [kubespray][1] is used.
 As is states, it allows deploying production ready kubernetes cluster.
 It uses ansible and thus it is highly configurable.
 See [documentation][2] for more information.

-## Preparation
+## Preparation for kubernetes deployment

 ### Preparation of hosts

-Before starting the deployment target hosts need to be specified.
+Before starting the deployment, target hosts need to be specified.
 According to [kubespray requirements](https://kubespray.io/#/?id=requirements) the targets:

  * must have access to the Internet(although offline environments are also supported with additional configuration),
  * should allow IPv4 forwarding,